-University of California, San Francisco, Helen Diller Family Comprehensive Cancer Center
+University of California, San Francisco, Helen Diller Family Cancer Research Building

 Two interleaved L-shaped floorplans, one containing research facilities and the other administrative offices, define a five-story atrium where formal and informal meeting spaces increase the opportunities for chance collaboration.

-To encourage interaction and collaboration among three different cancer-related research departments, Viñoly designed the Helen Diller Family Comprehensive Cancer Center as two interlocking, five-story, L-shaped wings, one containing research labs, the other containing offices for principal investigators and research fellows.
+To encourage interaction and collaboration among three different cancer-related research departments, Rafael Viñoly Architects designed the Helen Diller Family Cancer Research Building as two interlocking, five-story, L-shaped wings, one containing research labs, the other containing offices for principal investigators and research fellows.
 A five-story atrium is enclosed in the residual space between the two wings.

 This design strategy not only maximizes contact between researchers, but also reflects the varied urban context that surrounds the building.
 The office wing, facing north and east to the commercial districts of Mission Bay and downtown San Francisco, is clad in metal and glass, while the laboratory wing’s travertine walls face the similarly clad UCSF campus buildings to the south and west.
 These materials reflect differences in function and context, balancing solidity and permanence with transparency and openness.
 Setbacks mandated by the campus master plan create opportunities for rooftop terraces on the upper floors.